Supermagnum/piezo-balanced/README.md

 How many dB it amplifies is dependent on the impedance on the recording equipment.
 I am getting 20 dB with 10K ohm impedance of the recorder ( simulated ).

+It's fairly easy and straight forward to solder the components to the circuit board, a nice pointy soldering iron, solder, a magnifying glass, and a ohm or mulimeter is all that is needed.
+Of course one needs a suitable metal box, and the circuit boards components must not come in contact with the metal box.
+That will cause short circuit, so it's best mounted on stand offs.
+Also, use the magnifying glass to check that no one of the soldering pads has been bridged.

 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
 You will need two piezoelectric disks for that, mounted in a metal box.
 Non electric conductive super glue is useable for that.
 Just glue them to a flat surface.